Timing and Structure

 - Cover a range of topics which are important in modern communication systems.

-- Extend the basic material covered in the Engineering Part IB Communications course to deal with data transmission over baseband (low frequency) channels, and data transmission over bandpass (higher frequency) channels.
+- Extend the basic material covered in the Engineering Part IB Communications course to deal with data transmission over baseband (low frequency) channels as well bandpass (higher frequency) channels.

 - Analyse the effects of noise in some detail.

-- To understand coding techniques for protecting information transmitted over noisy channels.
+- Understand the technique of convolutional coding to protect information transmitted over noisy channels.